27rabbitlt/27rabbitlt.io/docs/posts/ALGO/Competitive_Contest/DSU_On_Tree.md

 Compared with classical DFS algo, the only difference is that light child would be gone through one more time, so each node $v$ would be went through $l + 1$ times, where $l$ is the number of light child along the path from $v$ to root of tree.

 There can't be more than $\logn$ light children in a path starting from root.

+Another conflict that might occur in common tree traversal algo is that if each needs an array to store the result, then each time we go into a child node, we either clear the array or create a new one for child.
+If each child has an array that's also catastrophic.

+While using DSU on Tree it's enough to have only one array, since each time we can manually clean the array.

+In summary we divide tasks into two parts:

+1. update array (+-1)
+2. [optional] update parent answer

+And DFS has an additional argument `keep` indicating whether to keep the array.

+Firstly we run non-keep DFS on light children.

+Then we run keep DFS on heavy child.

+Then for each light child we update answer and update array.

+Finally depending on current DFS is keep or non-keep, keep/remove current array value.
+Removal can be done also recursively.